ItalyPaleAle/revaulter/docs/04-using-rest-api.md

-# Using Revaulter
+# Using Revaulter REST APIs

-Revaulter can be used to perform six different cryptographic operations using keys stored on Azure Key Vault: encrypting and decrypting messages, wrapping and unwrapping keys, and computing and verifying digital signatures.
+Revaulter exposes RESTful APIs that can be used to perform six different cryptographic operations using keys stored on Azure Key Vault: encrypting and decrypting messages, wrapping and unwrapping keys, and computing and verifying digital signatures.

 ## Flow